 University of Wisconsin-Milwaukee

-One of the nation’s top research universities, the University of Wisconsin-Milwaukee is known for its affordable, world-class academic programs spanning across 15 colleges and schools (UWM “About“).
+One of the nation’s top research universities, the University of Wisconsin-Milwaukee is known for its affordable, world-class academic programs spanning across 15 colleges and schools.
 Among UWM’s 205 academic programs is a BA in political science, a comprehensive degree that provides a foundation for government, education, business, and law careers.

 UWM’s curriculum is divided into four keystone areas: American politics, comparative politics, international politics, and political theory.
 While this program provides a broad education in political science, if you are interested in law, you can choose the Law Studies concentration.
 Sample courses include Political Data Analysis, Survey Research, and electives like Cyber-Politics and Law through Popular Culture.